Financial and career advice for lawyers from the trenches of in-house legal practice.

 A former colleague in the real estate business once told me that, when you’re running an office building, “what gets measured gets improved.”
 From energy use to air quality to water consumption, tenant spaces perform the best when somebody is minding the shop, tracking metrics, and allocating costs accordingly.
 I’ve found that advice to ring particularly true when it comes to my family’s finances.
 And as one of my favorite personal finance bloggers, Financial Samurai always says, “nobody is going to save you!
 So you might as well take action to save yourself!”

-I’m a married (late) 30-something attorney with two young children living in a high cost-of-living metropolitan area in the US.
+My name is Alexis Cumberbatch and I’m a married 40-something attorney with two young children living in a high cost-of-living metropolitan area in the US.
 I’m also an attorney that has survived over a decade in the trenches of boutique, large law-firm, and in-house legal practice, navigating my way through partner defections, layoffs, mergers, and practice area changes.
 Thanks in part to all of that, and after my first daughter was born nearly five years ago, I realized that my finances were a mess!

 The legal profession offers a lot of opportunity to become wealthy – but it also carries lots of pitfalls, especially if you’re not strategic about what you’re doing as both an investor and a professional.
 So, here at Dollar Barrister, I write from both sides of those issues.
 The opportunities – from benefit plans at your law firm or in-house job – to the pitfalls – making bad career decisions, getting laid off – and much more.
 If you’re visiting the site for the first time, welcome!
 I’m glad you’re here.
 I suggest you start with our FAQ and then start working backwards through the archives.